Review: Waste Land by Robert D. Kaplan

 The southern half of the U.S. will experience unlivable summer temperatures not for twenty or so days a year as they do now but sixty, ninety or more, as will most of India, Southern Europe, the Middle East, much of China, and so on.
 Survival will depend on air conditioning, of which there will be much less because there will be much less electricity (gas and oil goes away for lack of transport, solar and wind for lack of critical imported materials, leaving coal as the only option for most including the U.S. which will have mostly exhausted its shale resources).
 In the winter, the jet stream becomes unstable projecting itself deep into the American south bringing freezing arctic cold.
 Not such a big deal (except when people in Texas freeze to death), but those icy intrusions move east and come into contact with ever warmer air coming up from the Gulf.
 The result is an explosion of tornados and torrential rain.
 The massive midwestern floods (I note in both the summer and winter) of the last few years will be small potatoes by comparison.

 Zeihan says we cannot predict what will happen climatologically at the zipcode level.
-True, but we can do better than he does, especially as concerns that part of the world surrounding the Himalyan mountains, the source of water for both greater India and Pakistan, but also China and every country of South East Asia.
+True, but we can do better than he does, especially as concerns that part of the world surrounding the Himalayan mountains, the source of water for both greater India and Pakistan, but also China and every country of South East Asia.
 The Chinese are daming every major river coming out of Tibet and passing through China – which is most of them!
-At the moment, water (albeit less of it) still flows through the Mekong delta.
+At the moment, water (albeit less of it) still flows through the Mekong Delta.
 Soon enough (twenty-five years?
-Fifty?) it will not and much of that sub-continent will starve.
+Fifty?), it will not, and much of that sub-continent will starve.
 How long before Himalayan ice is gone or irrelevant?

-That is the sum and substance of the book’s problem in my opinion.
-For further reference, this review of “The Uninhabital Earth” by Wallace-Wells is the center of my view on climate geopolitics.
+That is the sum and substance of the book’s problem, in my opinion.
+For further reference, this review of “The Uninhabitable Earth” by Wallace-Wells is the center of my view on climate geopolitics.
 Have a look.

 The End of the World is Just the Beginning by Peter Zeihan 2022